Takenobou/cw2-data/README.md

     and 2.5 in terms of coverage and personalisation.
 You can add comments on this evaluation into your submitted Python code file.
 [20 marks]

-7. Transform the column rating_av of the dataset into a binary format with
+7. Transform the column rating_avg of the dataset into a binary format with
     - 1 representing ’tasty’ for a rating average greater than 4.2,
     - -1 representing ’not tasty’, otherwise.
     Build up a model that can predict whether a recipe will be rated as tasty or not.